The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 • Laboratories must develop, manufacture and surveil their own laboratory developed tests (largely) in conformity with the requirements of the IVDR.

-• The use of commercially available IVD devices is preferred and laboratories can only offer their own LDTs if the devices on the market do not offer the required performance.
+• The use of commercially available IVD devices is preferred and laboratories can only offer their own LDTs if the devices on the market do not meet the required performance.

 The previous system was also difficult to understand: why should the regulatory requirements for a laboratory test depend on whether it was developed by a laboratory or an IVD manufacturer?